Serge de Beaurecueil

 Serge Emmanuel Marie de Laugier de Beaurecueil (28 August 1917 – 2 March 2005) was a French Dominican friar, Islamicist, and missionary in Afghanistan.
-He was a founding member of the Dominican Institute for Oriental Studies and a scholar of Abdullah Ansari, an Afghan Sufi.
+He was a founding member of the Dominican Institute for Oriental Studies and a scholar of Abdullah Ansari, an eleventh century Afghan Sufi saint.
 As a missionary in Afghanistan, he cared for poor children and orphans at his home in Kabul until being forced into exile during the Soviet–Afghan War.

-From 1963 to 1983, he served as the only Catholic priest in the Muslim community of Afghanistan.
+From 1963 to 1983, he served as the only Catholic priest in Afghanistan.

 Life

 Early life

 Serge Emmanuel Marie de Laugier de Beaurecueil was born 28 August 1917.
 He was the first of three children born to an aristocratic family in Paris at his grandmother's home at 42 Rue Copernic.
 His father, Pierre Laugier de Beaurecueil, was a cavalry officer, and his mother, Roberte de Quelen, was an heiress to a family of dragomans who had settled in Istanbul.
 His family was of Provençal, Breton, Corsican, Polish, and Jewish descent.
 He experienced what he would later describe as a "wretched childhood" as a result of his parents divorcing.
 To cope, he imagined he was a prince from India in exile and longed to go on a journey far away from his surroundings.
 From his childhood, he desired never to marry and took an early interest in a religious vocation as a result.

 Birthplace of Serge de Beaurecueil, today the Lebanese embassy.

 De Beaurecueil was a descendant of Philippe Antoine d'Ornano and Marie Walewska, as well as the Oppenheim family.